arturopala/elm-monocle/README.md

 ## Lens

-A Lens is a functional concept which solves a very common problem: how to update a complex immutable structure.
-Lens acts as a zoom into record.
+A Lens is a functional concept which solves a very common problem: how to easily update a complex immutable structure, for this purpose Lens acts as a zoom into a record.
+Basic Lens can be easily modified and composed.

 ```elm
     type alias Lens a b =